tgc-bot/FourAcesContracts/Staff.md

 Ministries.
 The Head of the Ministry that is hiring the Member SHALL execute an employment command within the Discord server in order to officially hire the Member.
-Employment to a Division is made to the sole discretion of the Division Head, except under circumstances excempted within these Terms.
+Employment to a Division is made to the sole discretion of the Division Head, except under circumstances exempted within these Terms.

 Staff Members are entitled to a wage, as described below, which is set